sourcegraph/handbook/content/departments/ce-support/support/process/support-workflow.md

 - **Purpose:** We have a couple customers who were not able to join our Slack account, so we agreed to join theirs.
 Generally, we don't want to do this because it's very hard to scale, have coverage when folks are not working, etc.
 - **Those involved:** CE > support
 - **Details:** CEs check with support before agreeing to this.
 For these customers, we assign two application engineers to be in the customer's Slack account so we have optimal coverage.
 Support manually creates Zendesk tickets to track this work. ou can see which customers have such set-up in our [Exceptions for Customers document](https://docs.google.com/document/d/1YeRxSeVizEJPE1JNA5FG7mIz3ucjSxYXkEBX2XEytJU/edit).

+-If we can’t add our Foqal agent to their channel, then CE (or post-sales TA) will need to monitor.
+Alternatively customer can write in to support@.
+We can’t monitor a bunch of one-off slack channels outside of our workflows.
+In the future, a customer will be able to pay additional for more premium support like us monitoring their channels but we’re not able to offer that just yet.

 ### [GitHub public issue tracker](https://github.com/sourcegraph/sourcegraph/issues)